sasmlange/Video-Tracking-System/admin.rst

 Step 2: Get your Video Link
 **************************************

-Click the embed button and get the link that is in the code
+Click the embed button and copy the link that is in the code

 .. image:: embedbu.png
   :width: 800